alienzhou/web-highlighter/README.md

 Remove all highlighted areas belonging to the root.

-### `highlighter.addClass(classname, id)`
+### `highlighter.addClass(className, id)`

-Add a classname for highlighted areas (wrap elements) by unique id.
+Add a className for highlighted areas (wrap elements) by unique id.
 You can change a highlighted area's style by using this api.

-### `highlighter.removeClass(classname, id)`
+### `highlighter.removeClass(className, id)`

-Remove the classname by unique id.
+Remove the className by unique id.
 It's `highlighter.addClass`'s inverse operation.

 ### `highlighter.getDoms([id])`

 Get all the wrap nodes in a highlighted area.
 A highlighted area may contain many segments.
-It will return all the dom nodes wrapping these segements.
+It will return all the dom nodes wrapping these segments.

 If the `id` is not passed, it will return all the areas' wrap nodes.